CMB-S4/Cryogenic_Material_Properties/thermal_conductivity/lib/SS305/README.md

-This folder contains the fit for material SS304 and plots for SS304

-It also has a folder containing all of the RAW data
+This is a made up test material making use of data from SS304